Bryan Reynolds Player Props: Pirates vs. Brewers

-On Saturday, Bryan Reynolds (.409 on-base percentage in past 10 games, 61 points above season-long percentage) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 4:10 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.371 slugging percentage in past 10 games, including zero homers), take on starting pitcher Freddy Peralta and the Milwaukee Brewers at American Family Field, Sunday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-4) against the Brewers.

 Bryan Reynolds Game Info & Props vs. the Brewers